fdifrison/java-persistence/README.md

-Hibernate DatasourceConnectionProvider is the best choice among the connection pool providers since it offers the best control over the DataSource configuration, it supports JTA transactions (for Java EE projects), it can have as many proxies as we want chained (like FlexyPool for monitoring), supports also connections pool not supported natively by hibernate.
+Hibernate DatasourceConnectionProvider is the best choice among the connection pool providers since it offers the best control over the DataSource configuration, it supports JTA transactions (for Java EE projects), it can have as many proxies as we want chained (like FlexyPool for monitoring), supports also connections pool not supported natively by Hibernate.
 What Hibernate sees is just a decorated Datasource.

 <img alt="datasource-provider.png" height="200" src="./images/connections/datasource-provider.png" width="600"/>